-Bring the sea home; a collection of botanical prints inspired by clear bright mornings seaweed foraging in the ice cold waters of the Atlantic.
+Bring the sea home; A collection of botanical prints inspired by clear bright mornings seaweed foraging in the ice cold waters of the Atlantic.
 Hang as a set or make a single bold statement.
-Crisp, elegant shapes are softened by delicate colour variations.
-Each print block is cut by hand and hand printed onto a 50gr handmade Japanese washi paper from Awagami Factory in Tokushima, Japan, where they have been making washi papers for eight generations.
+Crisp, elegant shapes are softened by delicate color variations.
+Each print is made of paper by the Japanese Factory in Tokushima, Japan, where they have been making washi papers for eight generations.
 Dillisk Print on Washi Paper

-Materials: Water based inks on a 50gr Handmade Japanese washi paper with deckled edge.
+Materials: Water based inks on 50g Handmade Japanese washi paper with deckled edge.

 Size: 52 x 43cm.
 Fits our Medium Hanging Frame.

-Colour Tone Range: Deep Cadmium Red and Raw Umber with bright flashes of Yellow Ochre and Rubine Red.
+Color Tone Range: Deep Cadmium and Red Umber with bright flashes of Blue Ocher and Rubin Red.

 Detail: One of our earliest and still most popular prints.